KDAB/KDDockWidgets/README-QtQuick.md

 TROUBLESHOOTING
 ===============

-- Very rarely, in X11 some setups, floating/docking a window has noticeable lag (like 1 second) Measure with a simple (non-kddw) main.qml under qmlscene, report to TQC, as this is not caused by KDDW
+- Very rarely, in some Nvidia/X11 setups, floating/docking has noticeable lag (like 1 second) This could be solved by going to Nvidia's settings and making sure all monitors have the same refresh rate and disabling "Allow Flipping".
+It's not known why this solves it.
+Might also be a bug in Qt.